MicrosoftDocs/CommunityToolkit/docs/maui/converters/state-to-bool-converter.md

 ## Syntax

-The following example shows how to use the converter to change the visibility of a `Label` control based on the `LayoutState` property which is modified on a `Button` `Command`.ß
+The following example shows how to use the converter to change the visibility of a `Label` control based on the `LayoutState` property which is modified on a `Button` `Command`.

 ### XAML